- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING472 - Assessment of ESL and Bilingual Students
+- LING472 - Introduction to Language Assessment

 This course covers theoretical and practical issues in the assessment, testing, measurement, and evaluation of second and foreign language learners.
 It covers the history and development of language testing practices; the relationship between assessment, instruction, and course design; principles of good assessment; the sociocultural context surrounding assessment; and traditional and alternative assessment that can be used for all language skills in diverse K-12 and adult learners.
 Students get hands-on practice critically evaluating assessments, creating their own assessments, and analyzing and interpreting assessment results.